Frieze x Deutsche Bank

 Deutsche Bank and Frieze announce the return of the Emerging Curators Fellowship, a national initiative supporting emerging Black and POC curators.
 This year realized in partnership with the Whitworth, the initiative brings together artists and organizations across the non-profit and private sectors to increase accessibility, representation, and social mobility within the arts as well as create an opportunity to grow and deepen curatorial practice in some of the UK’s leading public art institutions.
 The fourth iteration of the initiative follows successful fellowships in institutions including V&A East, Chisenhale Gallery, and BALTIC.

 Alongside Deutsche Bank and Frieze funding, the fellowship programme will be supported by proceeds from the sale of a unique work and an artist-led edition by renowned Ghanaian artist Ibrahim Mahama.
 Twice as tall (2022) is a new work that employs Mahama’s characteristic jute sacks, originally utilised for transporting cocoa beans, layered together with smock fabric and adorned with metal tags, which originally served to economically authenticate the beans.
 The tactile surface of the work bears traces of the materials’ former use, with marks of domestic daily life prompting ideas of commodity, migration, globalization, and economic exchange.
-Mahama will also create On a spaceship (2022) sold as an edition of 30 and priced at £800 + VAT each which will be available for purchase online at Frieze.com and at Frieze Week locations, with 100% of sales proceeds benefiting the fellowship.
+Mahama will also create On a spaceship (2022) sold as an edition of 30 and priced at £800 + VAT each which has been available for purchase online at Frieze.com and at Frieze Week locations, with 100% of sales proceeds benefiting the fellowship.

 To mark the fourth anniversary of the launch, the work of fellows Amina Jama and Kinnari Saraya will be shown at Frieze London.